top of page

 andrew seniska IN HIS art.jpg

-Scribbles, dinosaurs, trains, paving machines, underground
+Dinosaurs, trains, paving machines, nude women,

 bottom of page